 Leftovers such as chicken bones easily shatter and can choke a cat or dog.
 Other human foods to keep away from pets include onions and onion powder; alcoholic beverages; yeast dough; coffee grounds and beans; salt; macadamia nuts; tomato, potato, and rhubarb leaves and stems; avocados (toxic to birds, mice, rabbits, horses, cattle, and dairy goats); and anything with mold growing on it.

-String, yarn, rubber bands, and even dental floss are easy to swallow and can cause intestinal blockages or strangulation.
+String, yarn, rubber bands, wrapping bow, and even dental floss are easy to swallow and can cause intestinal blockages or strangulation.

 Squeaky toys or stuffed animals with plastic eyes, or any removable parts really, can pose a choking hazard to animals.
 Take the same precautions with pets as you would with a small child.